Concordium/concordium.github.io/source/testnet/guides/multisig-transfer.rst

 #.
 Select **Add**.

+#.
 Repeat the steps for each release you want to add to the schedule.
-The scheduled releases are listed in chronological order in the Desktop Wallet You can't edit the individual releases, but you can delete a release by selecting the Trash bin next to it.
+The scheduled releases are listed in chronological order in the Desktop Wallet.
+You can't edit the individual releases, but you can delete a release by selecting the Trash bin next to it.

 #.
 When the schedule is complete, select **Continue**.
 You can see the release schedule under **Transaction Details**, and you can generate the transaction.